Auto Insurance Fraud Lawyer in San Diego

 Note: If you are able to make restitution (pay back what you fraudulently obtained), then the prosecutor may seek a reduction in charges or suggest a more lenient sentence.

-Because insurance fraud can seriously impact your life working with an auto insurance defense attorney is essential.
+Because insurance fraud can seriously impact your life working with a San Diego auto insurance lawyer is essential.
 We will provide a free and confidential consultation to discuss your options and determine the best approach to your situation.